 Division of Property

 Over the course of a marriage, you accumulate property, assets, and debts.
 When you divorce, you divide all of this.
 The more you have to parse out, the longer it takes.

 It’s possible for this to go relatively smoothly.
 If you have a prenuptial agreement, you both agree on who gets what, or simply don’t have much to split up, it may happen quickly.

 Oregon is an equitable distribution state.
 That means the court seeks to distribute assets in a fair, equitable manner.
 The goal is for each spouse to emerge on relatively equal footing and maintain a lifestyle similar to that enjoyed during the marriage.

 Doing it Yourself

 It’s now easier than ever to take a Do-it-Yourself approach to divorce.
 You can fill out and file all the forms, no divorce lawyer required.
-In some cases, usually simple, straightforward ones, it may even be the best choice.
+In some cases, again, usually simple, straightforward ones, it may even be the best choice.

 Even if you fill the paperwork out yourself, you may want to have an experienced attorney take a look before you file.
 A small expense up front may save you time, money, and headaches down the road.
 And it’s definitely less expensive than hiring a full-time divorce lawyer.

 Related Reading: Do I Need a Divorce Lawyer?
 11 Questions to Ask